tangshuang/nautil/docs/component/props.md

 # Props

-You can define a static property in Nautil Component class called `props` to declare the receive props and their types.
+You can define a static property in Nautil Component class called `props` to declare the received props and their types.

 ```js
 import { Component } from 'nautil'